Skip to Main Content

 The SR Competency Matrix, developed by Kate Saylor, allows an individual or group to enter their comfort/skill level with the various competencies and indicators, creating a "heat map" that identifies areas of expertise and areas for growth.

-Piecing together systematic reviews and other evidence syntheses / edited by Margaret J. Foster and Sarah T. Jewell.
+Piecing Together Systematic Reviews and Other Evidence Syntheses, edited by Margaret J. Foster and Sarah T. Jewell

 Taubman Health Sciences Library Director Nancy Allee and Informationists Patricia F. Anderson, Emily Capellari, and Whitney Townsend have co-authored chapters in the 2022 edition of "Piecing Together Systematic Reviews and Other Evidence Syntheses: A Guide for Librarians" (eds Margaret Foster and Sarah Jewell).
 Patricia partnered with evidence synthesis expert, Professor Andrew Booth (University of Sheffield), on "Chapter 4: Question Frameworks;" and Nancy, Emily, and Whitney co-authored "Chapter 6: Project and Data Management."